Deuteronomy

 Paul J. Bucknell

-God is seeking an encounter with us.
-Like the father off at a distance looking afar for his errant son to return, so our God is searching for the lost.
-In time God has begun to intercept man in his path to destruction so that He might spare and save.
-Deuteronomy is a book that helps us see God’s extreme faithfulness for He is reaching out again to those that have spurned His word.
-Just as the professing Christian has been turned off by the church or fascinated with the world, so God seeks to call them back.
-The purpose of Deuteronomy is to remind God’s people of His faithfulness and kindness so that they together embrace God’s future for them.
+Deuteronomy is a book that helps us see God’s unwavering faithfulness, as He continues to reach out to those who have rejected His word.
+Just as a professing Christian may be turned away from the church or captivated by the world, God seeks to call them back.
+The purpose of Deuteronomy is to remind God’s people of His faithfulness and kindness, so they may embrace His future for them.

-Although this book is written far in the past (around 1500 BC), it is ever so applicable to God’s people today.
-As we look around, we find man sliding away from God’s presence.
-There does not seem much hope except the portrait we see here of God’s patient dealing with His people.
-Just this past week, a brother I was talking to almost started weeping as he thought about how far God’s people have strayed from God’s presence.
+Although Deuteronomy was written long ago, around 1500 BC, it remains highly relevant to God’s people today.
+People often drift away from God’s presence, and there doesn't seem to be much hope except for the illustration here of God’s patience in dealing with His people.
+Just this past week, a brother I was talking to nearly started crying as he reflected on how far God’s people have wandered from His presence.

 Application

-Each generation has its opportunity to understand and join God in His greater purposes.
-We ourselves have an opportunity to be one of those generations that listen and turn to God and see His mighty works in our midst.
-Every generation has that tension between their love for God and the world.
+Each generation has its chance to understand and engage with God in His greater plans.
+We have the opportunity to be among those who listen, turn to God, and witness His mighty works in our midst.
+Every generation faces the tension between loving God and the pull of the world.
 What is your response?

 Our Path

-Each of us have part of our own lives lived out.
+Each of us has part of our own life experience.
 This is our past or history.
-Each of us have been born into a certain context of time and culture.
-Each of us have our own set of challenges.
-This section in Deuteronomy helps us to relive the experience of God’s people many years ago.
-What is written in these chapters enables us to see why and how to return to the Lord in the fullness of our vision.
+Each of us was born into a specific time and cultural context.
+We all face our own challenges.
+This section in Deuteronomy helps us relive the experiences of God’s people many years ago.
+What is written in these chapters allows us to understand why and how to return to the Lord with a fuller vision.

 A Closed and Open Door